-Let us also analyze the following story: a boy was the son of a middle-class man who worked for the government.
+Let’s also analyze the following story: a boy was the son of a middle-class man who worked for the government.
 His father demanded absolute obedience from his children and the family suffered due to his uncontrollable anger.
 When this boy was three years old, he witnessed how his father brutally beat his mother because she replied to him.

 When the boy was 4 years old, his father began to abuse him physically, practically on a daily basis.
 He remembers getting 30 lashes on his back when he was 6 years old.
-When his father needed him, he would whistle for him to come, just as people do when we want to call a dog.
-When he was 11 years old, his father almost beat him to death when he tried to run away from the house.
+When his father needed him, he would whistle for him to come, just as people do when they call a dog.
+When he was 11 years old, his father almost beat him to death when he tried to run away from home.
 Before this child was born, three of his siblings had died of diphtheria, all before the age of three and all with a difference of a month.
-His mother, fearing to lose another son, kept her distance from this son and did not develop an attachment with him.
+His mother, fearing she’d lose another son, kept her distance from this son and did not develop an attachment with him.
 His father, always drunk, complained a lot about how Jews and minorities were causing all the problems in the world.
 The boy grew up hating his father, but could not find a safe way to vent his emotions.

-He began to mistreat other kids, to play violent war games, and to give hate speeches focused on Jews and other minorities.
+He began to mistreat other children, to play violent war games, and to give hate speeches focused on Jews and other minorities.
 This boy grew up and became a hateful man, who never got married or had a family of his own with whom he could share his emotions.
 Instead, he found a large audience to whom he was able to express his feelings of hate.
-He got to subdue an entire race to his hate and anger.
+He got to subdue an entire race with his hate and anger.
 That little boy grew up to be Adolf Hitler (Miller, 1983).

 As parents, we often ignore the influence our dysfunctional patterns have on future generations.
 If you are honest, you will remember that when some of these things happened to you when you were a child, you made a vow never to treat your children that same way.
-And now, sadly, you find yourself in stressful situations, repeating the same words and behaviors your parents had towards your children.
+And now, sadly, you find yourself in stressful situations, repeating the same words and behaviors of your parents towards your own children.

 Characteristics of a dysfunctional family